orb-lang/pylon/doc/md/load.md

    : description "a bundled project file or files"
    : args "+"
 ```

 #### end do block

 ```lua
 end
 ```

 #### gc

-All of these ``do`` blocks are to emulate the per-module behavior of Lua,
+All of these `do` blocks are to emulate the per\-module behavior of Lua,
-creating closures so that all ``local`` variables become garbage.
+creating closures so that all `local` variables become garbage\.
 So let's
-collect them.
+collect them\.

 ```lua
 collectgarbage()
 ```

 ### Execute

-Run the commands requested.
+Run the commands requested\.

 ```lua
 if rawget(_G, "arg") ~= nil then